In Memory of Dave Dent

 Gone and not forgotten.

-It is over a year since Dave died.
+It is now two years since Dave died.

 Although Dave died too soon, the Liverpool Brisk Walkers which Dave started, continues,